hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

 By benchmarking the range of randomness in the data using RMT techniques, we aim to uncover the "true" signal between stocks.
 If the correlation between stocks are less influenced by random data, clustering algorithms should better identify stock similarities.
 At least at this stage, this is exactly what we find: denoising the correlation matrix is a useful technique for clustering the correlation matrix!
 Among the three clustering algorithms tested, Agglomerative Clustering performed the best for this task.

 Next, we shift gears to time series prediction.
 We analyze time series forecasting with RNN, GRU, and LSTM models, optimizing hyperparameters to predict Adj Close prices using Apple stock data.
 Training spans two years, with a four-month test set and a rolling window of 40 points.
-Models effectively capture price trends, generalizing well to other stocks like Walmart and Chevron.
+Models effectively capture price trends, generalizing well to other stocks like JP Morgan and Chevron.
 We also compare ARIMA, which achieves competitive MSE but seems to struggle with trend consistency, highlighting the strengths of neural networks for market predictions.

 Finally, we trained a reinforcement learning algorithm to simulate trading using historical data.
-Given the high computational demand of RL training, we scaled down to a rolling window of size 3, with 2 months of training data and 1 month for testing.
+Given the high computational demand of RL training, we scaled down to a rolling window of size 3, with 2 months of training data.
 By carefully tweaking the reward function, we successfully mimicked a profitable trading strategy, demonstrating the potential of this approach even in a simplified model.
 Future work will focus on expanding this framework, incorporating longer time windows, exploring more complex reward structures, and improving trading constraints, such as adjusting the number of stocks that can be sold and bought each day.